Oenothera biennis: Research

 There is not enough clinical evidence to support the use of evening primrose oil as a therapy for any medical condition.
 A Cochrane review concluded that there was no effect of primrose oil on eczema.
 The Mayo Clinic stated there was no good evidence that it affected eczema, diabetic neuropathy or premenstrual syndrome.

 The American Cancer Society stated that there was little evidence for its effectiveness as an anti-cancer agent, for which it is sometimes promoted, and "neither GLA nor other GLA-rich supplements (such as evening primrose oil) have been convincingly shown to be useful in preventing or treating any other health conditions."

 Adverse effects

 Evening primrose oil is considered likely as safe in recommended doses.
 It may increase the risk of bleeding, a concern for patients with bleeding disorders or taking drugs that may increase bleeding.
 The Mayo Clinic recommends caution in people with seizure disorders or mania, and by pregnant or breastfeeding women, and publishes a long list of possible side-effects.
 Oral use of evening primrose oil may cause headaches or nausea.

 Traditional medicine

-The whole plant and especially the leaves are traditionally boiled to tea by Anishinaabe tribes as an energy stimulant and to facilitate weight loss.
-These tribes also use the roots externally as a poultice to treat piles and boils.
-Additionally, they may be chewed and rubbed onto the muscles to improve strength.
+The leaves and stems were used by Native Americans to treat skin, digestion, and throat conditions.